Klocman/Bulk-Crap-Uninstaller/index.md

 It can detect most applications and games (even portable or not registered), clean up leftovers, force uninstall, automatically uninstall according to premade lists, and much more.

-In its basic form BCU is easy to use by most users, but it also has tools useful for power users, system admins and developers.

 <div class="container">
 <iframe src="https://www.youtube-nocookie.com/embed/8v7r_jQl28Y?rel=0"
 frameborder="0" allow="encrypted-media" allowfullscreen class="video"></iframe>
 </div>

 # Features
-Some of the most notable features of BCUninstaller:
+In its basic form BCU is easy to use by most users, but it also has tools useful for power users, system admins and developers.
+Some of the most notable features of Bulk Crap Uninstaller:

 ## Detect, manage and quietly uninstall
+* Normal registered applications (same as Programs and Features and many other uninstallers)
+* Hidden/protected registered applications
 * Applications with damaged or missing uninstallers
-* Portable applications (might require a path to folders with only portable apps)
+* Portable applications (might have to point BCU where to look)
 * Chocolatey packages
 * Oculus games/apps
 * Steam games/apps